So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 2. Overheating

-Overheating, rapid breathing and sweating from being swaddled is another risk when your little one becomes more active which can lead to SIDS.
+Overheating, waking with damp hair and flushed cheeks, rapid breathing and sweating from being swaddled is another risk when your little one becomes more active which can lead to SIDS.

 If your baby is wriggling and trying to move more or succeeding in getting out of their swaddle then it is a sure sign that your baby is ready to be transitioned out of their swaddle.